 10 Tips for Managing Sleeplessness

-The following are some of the more effective, simplest strategies that you can start doing today in order to curb your insomnia and start sleeping better.
+The following are some of the more effective, simplest strategies that you can start doing today to curb your insomnia and start sleeping better.

-- Go Running - Don't run right before bed, since it will get your heart rate up and send lots of oxygen to your brain which may keep you up late thinking, but do run a few hours before (ideally before dinner).
-This will work your muscles and keep them in shape (which is good for preventing the chest-muscle aches that can be caused by the tension and rapid heart rate experienced during panic attacks), while also tiring them out and giving your brain a good reason to want to shut down for the night.
-Running also releases endorphins in the brain, which are your brains “happy” chemicals and can help balance out any sad or anxious chemicals your brain may be prone to producing.
+- Go Running - Don't run right before bed, since it will get your heart rate up which may cause you to stay up later, but do run a few hours before your bedtime, ideally before dinner.
+This will work your muscles and keep them in shape while also tiring them out and giving your brain a good reason to want to shut down for the night.
+Running also releases endorphins in the brain, which are your brain’s happy chemicals and can help balance out any sad or anxious chemicals your brain may be prone to producing.

 - Eat Lighter Dinners - Try eating a more substantial lunch during the day, and a less substantial dinner before bed.
-In Mediterranean countries, which are known for their healthy lifestyles and eating habits, lunch is always bigger than dinner because eating a large meal before dinner gives your stomach too much digestive work to do while you sleep to allow you to rest easy (even if too much food does seem to knock you out in a “food coma,” the quality of the sleep you get won’t be as good).
-This habit can also be good for your figure, as a smaller meal at dinner gives your body less fat to hold onto (you burn more fat when awake and active than you do while you're asleep).
+In Mediterranean countries, which are known for their healthy lifestyles and eating habits, lunch is usually bigger than dinner.
+That is because eating a large meal before dinner gives your stomach too much digestive work to do while you sleep to allow you to rest comfortably.
+This habit can also be good for your figure, as a smaller meal at dinner gives your body less fat to hold onto (you burn more fat when awake and active than you do while you're asleep and inactive).
 Improving your physical health by eating properly is an excellent way to reduce your anxiety by reducing any extra strain unhealthy eating was putting on your body.

-- Drink Decaffeinated Tea - Drinking caffeinated beverages in the evening when you have insomnia is never a good idea (you should keep yourself caffeine-free for at least 4 hours prior to bedtime).
-However, you can drink decaffeinated tea in a soothing flavor such as chamomile or peppermint.
+- Drink Decaffeinated Tea - Drinking caffeinated beverages in the evening when you have insomnia is never a good idea.
+You should keep yourself caffeine-free for at least 4 hours before bedtime.
+However, you can drink decaffeinated tea with a soothing flavor such as chamomile or peppermint.
 The warmth of the tea can have a comforting effect as well, as warmth causes your muscles to relax (whereas cold causes them to tense up and shiver to send more heart-warmed blood to heat your extremities).
-There are also special blends of tea designed to help you sleep, such as Sleepytime tea, all of which can be found at your local supermarket.
-Just be sure to check that they are non-caffeinated.
+There are also special blends of tea designed to help you sleep, such as Sleepytime tea.
+If purchasing tea, double check to ensure it is decaffeinated.

-- Keep a Journal - Writing in a journal before you go to sleep is a great way to work through the troubles and concerns you may have encountered over the course of the day so that they don’t bother you in your sleep in the form of bad dreams or an inability to reach the REM stage.
+- Keep a Journal - Writing in a journal before you go to sleep is a great way to work through the troubles and concerns you may have encountered over the course of the day.
 Write down anything that is bothering you, along with a possible solution for each one.
-You can also jot down any urgent thoughts you have while getting to sleep that you absolutely need to remember for the next day, so that the idea of forgetting them doesn't bother you either.
+You can also jot down any urgent thoughts you have while getting to sleep that you need to remember for the next day so that the idea of forgetting them doesn't bother you either.

-- Do Mental Exercises – Counting sheep is a popular mental exercise, but sheep don’t have a lot to do with anxiety.
-Instead, try lying calmly and bed and thinking of nothing.
-Every time a negative thought crosses your mind, acknowledge it, and imagine putting it in a mental trunk and locking it with a key to keep it safe until the next day, when you can take them out and look them over.
+- Do Mental Exercises - Try laying calmly in bed while doing a visualization exercise such as the following.
+Every time a negative thought crosses your mind, acknowledge it, and imagine putting it in a mental trunk and locking it with a key to keep it safe until the next day when you can take them out and look them over.
 Another good mental exercise to do is to relax every part of your body, one at a time.
 Start with your toes, and concentrate on completely relaxing every one of them individually.
-Move to your ankles, and then your calves, your knees, and on up to your head (if you get that far, remember to relax each of your facial features individually).
+Move to your ankles, and then your calves, your knees, and on up to your head—if you get that far, remember to relax each of your facial features individually.
 Once every part of your body is slack and relaxed, simply breathe evenly until your mind relaxes into sleep along with your body.

-- Read by Candlelight - Not only is this kind of fun, not to mention a very "green" way to conserve energy and protect the environment, reading by candlelight provides the soft light your brain needs to suggest that it may be time to start shutting down.
+- Read by Candlelight - Not only is this kind of fun and a very "green" way to conserve energy and protect the environment, reading by candlelight provides the soft light your brain needs to suggest that it may be time to start shutting down.
 Get a pretty or scented candle (some candles have scents specifically designed for relaxation), make sure to keep it in a jar or on a plate to keep it from melting everywhere or starting a fire if you fall asleep without blowing it out, and read a book of poetry or some other book you find soothing.
-The effort of comprehension and of reading the words in the dim light will have the effect of tiring your brain, as well as filling it with pleasant imagery and rhymes that will hopefully carry over into your dreams.
+The effort of comprehension and of reading the words in the dim light will have the effect of tiring your brain.

 - Control Room Temperature - If you get too hot or too cold in the night, get a fan or a heater to help regulate the temperature.
 If your body is comfortable while you are unconscious, it will be easier for it to reach REM sleep.
 It may also be a good idea to get some extra blankets (both heavy and light) to keep in the room in case you want to switch.
 Other ways to maximize comfort throughout the night include making sure you have a good pillow (not too flat or too lumpy), enough space on the bed (clear the bed of any unnecessary objects or junk), keeping a glass of water beside you in case you sweat in the night and become dehydrated, and/or investing in a comfortable sleep mask to keep light from waking you too early.